PowerMops/powermops-site/src/routes/pmops/Classes-2.md

 We first define a class (trtbl) which is needed to define the table mapping lower case letters to upper case.
 This table is then used by some of the methods in the Trtbl class proper.
-However this is just an implementation convenience &mdash; these classes really should be thought of as one class, so we put all the methods together here.
+However this is just an implementation convenience --- these classes really should be thought of as one class, so we put all the methods together here.

 +-----------------------------+---------------------------------------+